mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

 ## Q4.
 Rescaling the data

-We rescale the pixel intensities by dividing by 255.
+In this example, no normalization function is needed, since we can rescale the pixel intensities by dividing by 255.

 ```
 In [12]: X = X/255